Saurabh4626/dsa/README.md

 # dsa
-data structure and algorith using python
+data structure and algorithm using python